-On this course, you’ll gain a hands-on experience of 3D printing, with opportunities to explore materials and see how the equipment works, and to develop a personal project.
+On this course you’ll gain a hands-on experience of 3D printing and laser cutting processes, with opportunities to explore materials and see how the equipment works and develop a personal project.

-Artists and designers of all backgrounds use 3D printing to create models and parts, from simple forms to detailed working prototypes.
+Artists and designers of all backgrounds use 3D printing and laser cutting to create models and parts, from simple forms to detailed working prototypes.

-There’ll be demonstrations, 1-2-1 time and practical activities to help you experiment with this fascinating technology.
+There’ll be demonstrations and practical activities to help you experiment with these fascinating technologies.

 On this course, you will: